FredHutch/batchman/developer-setup.md

 There are other cloud-based components that are part of Batchman but this document focuses on developing the main web app.

-[TODO: discuss setting up cloud components and/or configuring cloud components to work with the app as deployed on the developer's machine].

 # Prerequisites